Why is it so tough to sleep in the heat?

 1. Can you keep air circulating at night?

-Studies have found that even if you don’t have air conditioning, simply keeping air moving using a fan can help keep you cool, and improve sleep quality.
+Studies have found that even if you don’t have air conditioning, simply keeping air moving using a fan can help keep you cool, and improve sleep quality, even in the heat.

 2. Can you keep your bedroom cool during the day?